roytang/blog/collections/threads/lineitems/lolabbm/index.md

   url: https://twitter.com/roytang/status/1514141710569275395/
 tags:
 - AuDonTon191201
-- threads
 - philippines
 - halalan2022
-title: "AuDonTon191201's Lola on BBM"
+title: AuDonTon191201's Lola on BBM
 ---

 Me and my 80 year old Lola talking about the successful rallies of VP Leni, then my aunt who's Marcos loyalist passed by and overheard our convo.